amateur80lvl/lxcex/book/ch3-lxc-and-base-container.md

 In particular, procfs can be restricted with `hidepid` and `subset` options, but AFAIK there's no way to restrict sysfs and one approach is mounting `tmpfs` and `/dev/null` on directories and files you don't want to expose.
-However bear in mind, root in the unprivileged container can unmount all your stubs and get access to the original content.
+However bear in mind, the root user in unprivileged container can unmount all your stubs and get access to the original content.
 Thus, even in unprivileged container don't run anything as root.